glacambre/firenvim/README.md

 # How to use

-For now, just click on textareas or input fields.
+Just click on textareas, the firenvim frame should pop up.
 When you want to set the content of the textarea to the content of the neovim frame, just `:w`.
 When you want to close the neovim frame, just `:q`.

 # Installing

 Before installing anything, please read [SECURITY.md](SECURITY.md) and make sure you're OK with everything mentionned in there.
-If you think of a way to compromise Firenvim, please send an email (you can find my address in my commits).
+If you think of a way to compromise Firenvim, please send me an email (you can find my address in my commits).

 ## Pre-built

-Get the extension from [AMO](https://addons.mozilla.org/en-US/firefox/addon/firenvim/), get the native messenger from the [releases page](https://github.com/glacambre/firenvim/releases).
-Run the native messenger once in your shell and if it results in `Native messenger successfully installed.` being printed, you're done.
+First, make sure you are using neovim 0.4.0 or later.

+Then, install Firenvim as a neovim plugin ([using](https://github.com/junegunn/vim-plug) [your](https://github.com/Shougo/dein.vim) [favourite](https://github.com/tpope/vim-pathogen) [plugin](https://github.com/k-takata/minpac) [manager](https://github.com/VundleVim/Vundle.vim)) and after that, run the following command in your shell: `nvim --headless -c ":set rtp+=." -c "call firenvim#install(0)" -c "quit"`.

+The final step is to install Firenvim in your browser from [mozilla's store](https://addons.mozilla.org/en-US/firefox/addon/firenvim/) or [google's](https://chrome.google.com/webstore/detail/firenvim/egpjdkipkomnmjhjmdamaniclmdlobbo).

 ## From source